openearth/aeolis-python/docs/developer/testing-introduction.rst

             return False

 The expected behaviour of this function is that it should return ``True`` if the two strings are equal and ``False`` otherwise.
-Now that we know the expected behaviour for this function, we  can write tests to verify whether the function is working as expected or not.
-For example, we can test the fuction for the following cases: firts, we can write a test that calls the function with two equal strings and checks whether the output is ``True``.
+Now that we know the expected behaviour of this code, we  can write tests to verify whether the function is working as expected or not.
+For example, we can test the following cases: firts, we can write a test that calls the function with two equal strings and checks whether the output is ``True``.
 Second, we can write a test that calls the function with two different strings and checks whether the output is ``False``.

 .. code-block:: python